Devazepide

 Devazepide (L-364,718, MK-329) is benzodiazepine drug, but with quite different actions from most benzodiazepines, lacking affinity for GABA_{A} receptors and instead acting as an CCK_{A} receptor antagonist.
-It increases appetite and accelerates gastric emptying, and has been suggested as a potential treatment for a variety of gastrointestinal problems including dyspepsia, gastroparesis and gastric reflux.
+It increases appetite and accelerates gastric emptying, and has been suggested as a potential treatment for a variety of common gastrointestinal problems including dyspepsia, gastroparesis and gastric reflux.
 It is also widely used in scientific research into the CCK_{A} receptor.

 Synthesis

-Devazepide is synthesised in a similar manner to other benzodiazepines.
+Devazepide is synthesised in a similar manner to other benzodiazepines such as lorazepam.